-When was the last time you took a close look at your business's website content?
+When was the last time you took a close look at how you wrote your business's website pages?
 Are you happy with the results you’re getting?
 Are you even happy about the way your pages look?

 Whether your site is brand new, under construction, or has been around a while, there’s a lot you can do to make it even better.